martinsumner/leveled/README.md

-# LevelEd - An Erlang Key-Value store
+# Leveled - An Erlang Key-Value store

 ## Introduction

-LevelEd is a work-in-progress prototype of a simple Key-Value store based on the concept of Log-Structured Merge Trees, with the following characteristics:
+Leveled is a work-in-progress prototype of a simple Key-Value store based on the concept of Log-Structured Merge Trees, with the following characteristics:

 - Optimised for workloads with larger values (e.g. > 4KB).